ksjae/roleplay_kit/README.md

 ```
 Then, run `flutter pub run build_runner build` (one time only)

+I currently have no idea on how to use Github Secrets.
+However, if you need to develop on GH Codespaces, use `flutter run --release -d web-server --web-hostname=0.0.0.0 --web-port=3000` instead of the normal debug op.

 ## Costs
 Based on [April 2023 pricing](https://openai.com/pricing), expect 0.2 cents per 300 words of user input (or 750 words total, or ~20 turns?)